 American Kuwait, alongside Israel and Persia, now stand as the most organised and powerful nations in the Middle East.

 Conclusion: The United States After the Cataclysm

 The Shroud from the North.
-Nuevo Azteca from the south.
+Azteca Nueva from the south.
 And enemies from within.
 The Disunited States of America do not seem close to reforming into the once great republic.
 But even apart, the vestiges of the world’s greatest superpower are still great, and when they stop fighting each other, the world may quake again as the new values of this post-magical world push America to claim its position as the empire of the world once again.